axibase/axibase-collector-docs/jobs/docker.md

 ## UI

-Verify the `HTTPS` port that is assigned to the Collector and open the application in your browser: `https://container-ip:port`
+Verify the `HTTPS` port that is assigned to Collector and open the application in your browser: `https://container-ip:port`

 ```sh
 docker ps | grep axibase-collector